Short on time? Don't want to experience the potentially rough seas of the Drake Passage? Then this adventure may be the one for you.

 There is a magnificent top-deck observation lounge and presentation room, a library with large collection of polar-themed books, a clinic with a licensed doctor, and an exercise room.
 Ship-to-shore communications are available via Fleet 77 phone and mail/Internet.

-· 1 overnight in Punta Arenas at Hotel Rey Don Felipe on Day 1 of CLASSIC ANTARCTICA
+· 1 overnight in Punta Arenas at Hotel Rey Don Felipe on Day 1 of air-cruises.

-· Welcome Dinner at Jose Nogueira Hotel in Punta Arenas (only for participants of
+· Welcome Dinner at Historic Jose Nogueira Restaurant in Punta Arenas

 · Flight from Punta Arenas to Frei Station on King George Island and/or vice versa as